 Deceit is a social deduction FPS game all about infecting your friends with a deadly virus.
 There are six players in each round, two of whom have been infected with monster-itis, and you’re all locked in a dungeon together.

-As you can probably guess, the Traitor’s job is to eliminate the Innocents, while they work with the Detective to identify the guilty party and take them down before it’s too late.
+As you can probably guess, the Traitor’s job is to eliminate the good guys, as Innocents work with the Detective to identify the guilty party and take them down before it’s too late.
 There’s nothing quite like the moment of betrayal when your trusted ally turns and shoots you in the face – and the dead don’t speak, so until someone identifies your body, nobody will know of your tragic fate.

 Traitors can buy special equipment, though you don’t want to get caught holding a traitor-only weapon – that would make the Detective’s job a little too easy.
 The Detective also has access to special equipment and receives extra information from bodies, but really needs to watch their back as they’re a prime target for murder.

-Players take it in turns to assume the responsibility of president, and then nominate a chancellor.
+Players take turns assuming a president’s responsibility and must nominate their chancellor.
 If their nomination passes a majority vote, the president draws three policy cards, which can be either blue (liberal) or red (fascist) – they then choose which two to pass on to their chancellor, who selects one to enact.

 Your group will undoubtedly find themselves quickly whipped up into a frenzy of accusations, as your friends swear they’re liberal and they just happened to draw three fascist cards – it’s up to you whether or not to believe them.

 Hopefully, we’ve now given you enough info on social deduction games to earn your trust.
+If it helps, we also have the best Among Us mods to spice things up a little more and our Among Us map guide helps refresh your memory of the key locations if you’re coming back to the game after a long hiatus.
 We should both be safe for the moment – unless you’re the… oh god… OH GOD—